danmalcolm/line-up/README.txt

 ----
 NOTE

-This is prototype code written in 1h.
-It works on my machine.
-It has no tests or anything.
+This is based on a proof-of-concept prototype code written in 1h and is slowly being improved.

 ------------